aawalton/exercise/medical-history.md

 ## Semi-voluntary Shaking

-When me stress levels goes above 30, I start to get semi-voluntary shaking, which I can suppress with effort but do not control.
+When my stress level goes above 30, I start to get semi-voluntary shaking, which I can suppress with effort but do not control.
 I believe this is the standard “gazelle shake” response to elevated stress, and works to reduce the stress level.
 This seems to have some benefit for me and doesn’t seem to hurt, so I usually let the shaking run it’s course.

 ## Joint Swelling